 When the Management Company delegates part of the management of the Sub-Fund to External Investment Managers, controls are performed at two levels.
 With respect to pre-trade controls, the External Investment Managers perform controls using their own frameworks as well as including the guidelines given by the Management Company.
 With respect to post-trade controls, these are performed at both the External Investment Managers' and the Management Company's level, each using their own frameworks.

-The External Investment Manager is coding the exclusions in the Trading & Compliance module.
-The External Investment Manager's Financial Risk Management will monitor that all holdings with an elevated sustainability risk rating are substantiated.
-The second line of defence (Risk Management) monitors the weighted average ESG score of the portfolio versus the reference index daily and facilitates pre-trade compliance.
+The monitoring and oversight of the environmental and social characteristics promoted by the Sub-Fund are undertaken by the External Investment Manager by way of an on-going basis using various dedicated proprietary tools; most of this information are accessible through the Aladdin system used by the portfolio managers.

 The Management Company, through its Business Control & Oversight team, performs periodic ex-post controls to ensure that the portfolio complies with the commitments made.
 If a "non-compliant matter" is detected by the Management Company, its Business Control & Oversight team will first analyse it and engage in dialogue with the External Investment Manager if necessary.
 Depending on the nature of the non-compliance, the Management Company's ESG team may decide to monitor it using its proprietary "ESG Watchlist".
-If the noncompliance persists over time, an escalation process is put in place by the Management Company to ensure a timely remediation plan in the best interest of shareholders.
+If the non-compliance persists over time, an escalation process is put in place by the Management Company to ensure a timely remediation plan in the best interest of shareholders.